Does Your Audience Understand You?

 A common article I see in many nonprofit newsletters is one about a foundation or major donor giving a large gift.
 This may be accompanied by a picture of someone holding a giant check.
 Of course, you should recognize these donors (and all donors), but why is this gift important?
 How will it help your clients/community?

-For example – This generous $50,000 grant from the Westside Community Foundation will help us serve more students in our tutoring program.
-Many students have fallen behind since the pandemic started and are struggling to catch up.
+For example – This generous $50,000 grant from the Eastside Community Foundation will help us serve more students in our tutoring program.
+Many students fell behind during remote learning and are still struggling to catch up.

 Something else I see a lot is a profile of a new board member.
 Instead of focusing so much on their professional background, let your donors know what drew them to your organization.
-We welcome Jennifer Davis, Vice President of First National Bank, to our board.
-Jennifer has a brother with autism and is very passionate about finding ways for people with autism to live independent lives.
+We welcome Lisa Miller, Vice President of First National Bank, to our board.
+Lisa has a brother with autism and is very passionate about finding ways for people with autism to live independent lives.

 Write to your donors

 Write your newsletter in the second person, emphasizing you much more than we.
 Be personal and conversational.
-Say – You helped Tina feed her family or Because of donors like you, X number of families have been able to get healthy food every week.
+Say – You helped Kara feed her family or Because of donors like you, X number of families have been able to get healthy food every week.
+This is important because so many families are struggling to make ends meet right now.

 Leave out jargon and other language your donors won’t understand.
 Write as if you’re having a conversation with a friend.

 I’m not a fan of the letter from the CEO because those tend to be organization-centered instead of donor-centered.
 If you feel you must include one of these, be sure to thank your donors.
+And if you’re mailing your newsletter in an envelope (recommended), do a separate letter and don’t make it part of the newsletter.

 Never miss an opportunity to thank your donors.
 You couldn’t do your work without them.
 Every one of your newsletters needs to show gratitude and emphasize how much you appreciate your donors.